sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 **Exercise:** If you have not done it after each step, it is now time to run the entire workflow on your sample of choice.
 What command will you use to run it?
 Once Snakemake has finished, check the log of the rule `reads_quantification_genes`.
 Does it contain useful information?

 ??? success "Answer"
     Because all the rules are chained together, you only need to specify one of the final outputs to trigger the execution of all the previous rules.
 Using the same sample than before (`highCO2_sample1`).
-You can add the `-F` flag to force an entire re-run, which should take ~10 min.:
+You can add the `-F` parameter to force an entire re-run, which should take ~10 min.:
     ```
-    snakemake --cores 1 -F -r -p results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv
+    snakemake -c 1 -F -p results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv
     ```
     You can check the logs with the command:
     ```